cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Upload data

-Finally we need to decide on either to upload a full dataset which we could do using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a figure to highlight the road to the results from the source datasets used.
+Finally we need to decide on either to upload a full dataset which could be done using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a figure to highlight the road to the results from the source datasets used.
 This can be done by attaching to the proposal with the command `bef.portal.attach.to_proposal()`.
-For the example shown here, it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the `BEFdata` portal.
+For the analysis shown here, it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the `BEFdata` portal.
 So we upload the script and the four pane figure with its caption to add them to the proposal.
 The figure is prepared as Portable Network Graphics (PNG) using the R internal PNG device.
 It is written to a temporary folder and then uploaded.
 The script in this case is an R markdown file that we attach to the proposal (see box below).

 ```r